ElectroTechnique/electrotechnique.github.io/README.md

 # Latest News

+**29th July 2020** - [Firmware](https://github.com/ElectroTechnique/TSynth/tree/master/Firmware) for TSynth has been updated to V1.12.
+Highlights are:

+- Moving Pitch controls for both oscillators and detune will now have an effect on the sound even if notes aren't being held but still sounding.
+- digitalWrite has been replaced with digitalWriteFast - no noticeable effect but any increase is speed is acceptable.
+- usbAudio was moved to be created earlier, this removed some digital noise when developing T4.1, so we'll try here too.
+- Detune maximum increased from 4% to 5% - why not?

 **28th July 2020** - Whoa!
 16 note polyphony, 32 oscillators!
 Unison basses will take your head off!
 The Teensy 4.1 prototype PCB has no problems.
 The firmware does however and I'm ploughing through them gradually.

 ![](T41FP.jpg)